About the Jersey Architecture Commission

 How schemes presented to the Commission

 Schemes are brought to the Commission voluntarily and there’s no obligation on anyone to put forward a scheme for review.
-The Minister, department or design team can request the Commission offer a design review a scheme.
-If requested by the department, a design review of schemes subject to a current planning application, can be reviewed using the application information submitted.
+The Minister, department or design team can request the Commission offer a design review of a scheme.
+If requested by the planning service, a design review of schemes subject to a current planning application, can be reviewed using the application information submitted.
 The Commission decides what schemes it will review.

 Early consultation with the Commission is advisable, when the project is at a formative stage and when the expertise and advice can be most effective.
 Typically this will be early in the pre-application stage.